bryanbuiles/My_desired_movies/README.md

 | internal/logs                | Logs an errors                   |
 | routes                       | Routes and endpoints for the api |
 | scripts                      | Database scripts                 |

+## Future improvements

+- Add testing to the api - doing
+- Populate database with movies
+- Add Frontend

 ## Bugs